I beg to move,

 I understand that there are some similarities between fracking and the technologies used in the offshore oil industry, as the Minister highlighted, but they are not completely the same; I got a briefing paper from the Library when a constituent raised concerns about why we were banning fracking while still allowing offshore extraction.
 There are differences.
 The modern fracking technology was developed from 1999 onwards in Texas—that shows it is different from the offshore technology; they were developed at different times.
 Interestingly, it was developed in Texas, but Texas has now banned fracking.
 That tells us that there are widespread concerns across the world.
 The Minister said this is ideological, but it is not.
 The Scottish Government took an evidence-based decision, and they stand by it.

 My hon.
 Friend the Member for Aberdeen North agreed with most things that the hon.
 Member for Gordon said.
 She highlighted that one aspect we have seen with the dip in the oil price is that the fat in the system has been trimmed out, and that that needs to be captured.
 The hon.
-Member for Banff and Buchan touched on that as well, while also speaking about the work of the Oil & Gas Technology Centre.
+Member for Banff and Buchan touched on that as well, while also speaking about the work of the Oil and Gas Technology Centre.

 My hon.
 Friend, like other hon.
 Members, highlighted the importance of Vision 2035 and of allowing developing companies to grow further and to retain their expertise and investment in the UK, rather than being sold off.
 That is a very important point.
 The hon.
 Member for Waveney (Peter Aldous) spoke about resilience in the supply chain.
 Helping these companies to grow would clearly help the supply chain and the industry’s sustainability.